ChristinaRookie/adapt-oct-20/README.md

 # The Electric Book Jekyll template

 A Jekyll template for making books, ebooks and book-like websites.
+Craig testign.

 ## Usage and documentation